 Kenny Rogers told the television host Piers Morgan this story of the time he pretended to be himself:

 "I was in Vegas, and as a joke, I went into one of those things where they have the impersonators and I didn't tell anybody it was me," he recalled.
 "So I go up on the stage and I'm singing with this girl who looks like Dolly, sang great like Dolly."

 "We did 'Islands in the Stream' and when it was over, this man comes up to me and says: 'I'll tell you one thing, you're a hell of a lot better than the real guy.'"

-Former Fugee Pras Michel's 1998 hit, "Ghetto Superstar (That Is What You Are)" was based around this song.
+Former Fugee Pras Michel's 1998 hit, "Ghetto Superstar (That Is What You Are)," is a hip-hop reworking of this song.

 At the 2017 "All In For The Gambler" tribute concert in Nashville honoring the retiring Rogers, the duo closed out the evening with a performance of this song.
 In a People magazine interview preceding the event, Rogers said the collaboration was the beginning of his longtime friendship with Parton, and he gave her credit for bringing life to the song.
 He had been singing it on his own for just four days when he was ready to give up, telling Barry Gibb he didn't even like the song anymore.
 Gibb suggested bringing Parton on board, and as luck would have it, she was recording in the same studio as Rogers.
 "She came marching into the room," he recalled, "and once she came in and started singing, the song was never the same.
 It took on a personality of its own."